Optimizing Your WordPress Site

 Keep the use of plugins to a minimum, and only use trusted sources such as the WordPress Plugin Directory to read and review third party extensions.

-Fortunately, making this optimisation is quite easy when using the phpMyAdmin tool available in cPanel.
+Fortunately, making this optimization is quite easy when using the phpMyAdmin tool available in cPanel.

 To perform the optimization, log in to your phpMyAdmin and select the database whose tables you wish to optimize.